yidas/codeigniter-rest/README.md

 ];
 ```

-You could override to defind your own routing while creating a resource controller:
+You could override it to define your own routes while creating a resource controller:

 ```php
 class ApiController extends yidas\rest\Controller {